 Fabric on the Wall

 This idea has many levels to it.
-Just sift through your rags/old clothes and pull out some really bright tapestries.
-Then cut these up in small strips and sew these together onto one large rectangular piece.
-Then hang this piece up wherever it looks good.
-The best part about this idea is that you can choose the colors, design, and size of the wall hanging according to your choice.
+Just sift through your rags/old clothes and pull out some really bright tapestries, cut these up in small strips and sew these together onto a large rectangular piece and hang this up wherever it looks good.
+The best part about this is, you can choose the colors, design, and size of the wall hanging according to your choice.

 There are some other choices that you can make for your wall: